Share it on:

-The Argentine tegu has a current status on the IUCN Red List as Least Concern, meaning the numbers are stable in the wild.
+The Argentine tegu is currently on the IUCN Red List as Least Concern, meaning the numbers are stable in the wild.
 However, there is always the threat for the species to thrive due to concerns such as deforestation and urbanization.
 As well, humans hunt tegus for their skin and meat, a delicacy in some cultures.
 As a result of these threats, experts estimate that the Argentine tegu population has declined by 80% over the past decade.

 SeaQuest is committed to protecting our world’s oceans and endangered animals.
 We focus on how to be proactive in finding solutions.
 To learn more about how you can help SeaQuest with this cause, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.